kikaspica/cse15l-lab-reports/lab1.md

     kyang@Kellys-MacBook-Air ~ %
     ```
     * **Absolute path**: `/Users/kyang`
     * I got this output because `cd` is meant to change the current working directory.
-However, I didn't provide a path, so nothing happened.
+However, I didn't provide a path and I am already in the home directory, so nothing happened.
+When `cd` is used without arguments, it changes your working directory to the home directory.
-    * While the output isn't an error, `cd` expects a path to a directory.
+    * This output is not an error.

 2. With path to a **directory** as an argument